Deposit | £5 - £770 |

 We have picked out some of the best Paysafecard betting sites below, based on our own experience of using their cashiers to deposit and withdraw funds.

 Bet365 needs no introduction, even if we cannot help but mention its fantastic bet builder.
-Many consider it to be the best product around, regardless of whether you are talking about the bet builder or the promotions.
+Many consider it to be the best product around, regardless of whether you are talking about the bet builder or the promotions, and it's hard to argue against that.

 In any case, Paysafecard is accepted on the site and the minimum amount is £5, while there is a maximum of £770.
-Despite the logo being present on the landing page for the welcome offer, Paysafecard cannot be used to claim it (so watch out here).
+It's also possible to claim the welcome offer with the method, provided you have verified your account in full before.

 Minimum Deposit | £5 |